pyenv/pyenv/README.md

   upgrade instructions.
 * Modified shims to include the full path to rbenv so that they can be invoked without having rbenv's bin directory in the `$PATH`.
-* Sped up `rbenv init` by avoiding rbenv reinintialization and by using a simpler indexing approach.
+* Sped up `rbenv init` by avoiding rbenv reinitialization and by using a simpler indexing approach.
 (Users of [chef-rbenv](https://github.com/fnichol/chef-rbenv) should upgrade to the latest version to fix a [compatibility